zak-goldberg/personal-budget-2/README.md

 - If a trigger runs AFTER DELETE on a base table to add a corresponding row in an audit table but the audit table has a foreign key constraint on the primary key from the base table, PostgreSQL will throw a foreign key violation error.

 ## TO-DO (Me)
+- Transition API documentation in ReadMe to Open API
+- Change DB connection details to environmental variables